Matt-T993/weather-app/README.md

    https://github.com/Matt-T993/weather-app.git

 2. cd weather-app
-   npm install
+   <br>npm install<br>
    npm start

 ## Configuation
 Before running the app, ensure you have replaced the placeholder YOUR_API_KEY with your actual Weather API key in the code located in the service.js file

 ## Usage
-1.Enter the desired location in the search bar.
+1. Enter the desired location in the search bar.
-2.View the current weather, 24 hour forecast and 7 day forcast .
+2.View the current weather, 24 hour forecast and 7 day forcast.
 3.Check inforamation about the conditions.
 4.Change the Settings